richo/zephyros/README.md

 #### Basics

 At it's core, Zephyros just runs quietly in your menu bar, and listens for your script.
-You typically write a script that binds global hot keys to do stuff, often window-manager-type things.
+You typically write a script that binds global hot keys to do stuff, like moving or resizing windows.

 #### Some languages you can use